April 20 - 21, 2021

-Please note please note that due to the special COVID-19 situation the dates for the event are currently only provisional
+Please note please note that due to the special COVID-19 situation we have decided to postpone the DDTS 2020 to April 20-21, 2021

 make sure to be back for more information soon ...

 DAVOS DIGITAL TRADE SYMPOSIUM 2019